Humans aren't highest on the food chain anymore.

 Well, the thing is, werewolfing helps me relax.
 Fronting my speedmetal band is really stressful.

 I think the night went bad after the third Jäger shot.
 Could be worse, though.
 Garth got a tribal tattoo on his calf.
 Man, these beasts are seriously horr— Whoa.
 Single white werewolf at twelve o'clock.
 Bitch got some fucked up teeth but I can work with that.

 Above, a shot of French actress Silvia Solar, aka Geneviève Couzain, who appeared in the films Night of the Howling Beast, The Wicked Caresses of Satan, Death and Diamonds, and other cult classics, from 1957 to 1992.
 This shot dates from 1963.
 Solar died today last year, aged 71.

 He’s not only the president of Skull Club for Men.

-The Big Brain series, written by Howling author Gary Brandner, concerns a secret agent with x-ray intelligence—which is to say, he’s so smart he can tell what you're thinking.
+The Big Brain series, written by Howling author Gary Brandner, with the debut entry The Aardvark Affair coming in 1975, concerns a secret agent with x-ray intelligence—which is to say, he’s so smart he can tell what you're thinking.
 This is doubtless an advantage when he plays Texas Hold 'em or goes on a date, but you're probably wondering how a secret agent can possibly survive his enemies when all they have to do is grab a big handful of that soft brain matter and sling it against the nearest wall like strawberry Jell-O. Well, sad to say, the cover art takes a bit of creative license—lead character Colin Garrett is, in fact, be-skulled.
 We know—it's a serious a letdown.
 We were really looking forward to him having a seizure after a clumsy waiter spilled a martini in his head.